-Serious incidents are documented on a yellow slip by the class teacher.
-If 2 slips are awarded, parents will be informed by phone call and given the opportunity to discuss behaviour with the head teacher or senior member of staff.
+Serious incidents are documented (with date and time) by the class teacher.
+If required parents will be informed by phone call and given the opportunity to discuss behaviour with the head teacher or member of staff.
 This could result in the school writing a Behaviour Improvement Plan (BIP) for the child.
 Three such meetings within a half term may result in exclusion.
 Physical or threatened physical assaults and refusal to cooperate with responsible adults may result in a straight exclusion.
 Please see the exclusions policy for further examples of unacceptable behaviour or infringements of this policy.
 Incidents of a violent or racist nature will be recorded in the school's incident book or as prescribed by B.C.C. for racist incidents.
 Where exclusion is necessary, the school will follow the accepted county policy and procedures.